drduh/macOS-Security-and-Privacy-Guide/README.md

 #### Open Source Monitoring Tools

 [etsy/MIDAS](https://github.com/etsy/MIDAS) is a framework for developing a Mac Intrusion Detection Analysis System.
 Credits given to the security team at Facebook and Etsy in developing this framework.
-This framework consists of utilities which help detect any modifications that have been made to common OS X persistance mechanisms.
+This framework consists of utilities which help detect any modifications that have been made to common OS X persistence mechanisms.

 [facebook/osquery](https://github.com/facebook/osquery) can be used to retrieve low level system information.
 Users can write SQL queries to retrieve system information.
 More information can be found at <https://osquery.io/>.